jorge07/billing-api/doc/monitoring.md

 # Monitoring

-The application expose the metrics in the prometehus format at `9800/metrics`.
+The application expose the metrics in the prometheus format at `9800/metrics`.

 ## Prometheus Service Scraping

 Port 9800 is named `metrics` in the Kubernetes Deployment and Service.

 We're going to define a ServiceMonitor object in the Prometheus Operator values.yaml pointing to the Service.
-To do that we define the `matchLabels` with the label of the release, the namespace it will be living and the endpoint we're going to scrape.
+To do that we define the `matchLabels` with the label of the release, the namespace it will be living, and the endpoint we're going to scrape.

 ```yaml
     additionalServiceMonitors: